dstackai/dstack/docs/docs/reference/cli/run.md

 [//]: # (Tags should be dropped)

 !!! info "NOTE:"
-    By default, it runs it in the attached mode, so you'll see the output in real-time.
+    By default, the run is in the attached mode, so you'll see the output in real-time.